Author has written 7 stories for Fairy Tail.

 Update!!!
 June 28, 2014

 It's been a really long time since I've updated my information, so I took this chance to do so.
 I knew that it had been a long time, but the last time was April, 2013, so I felt it was needed.
 That's really all, I don't have anything important to say.
 If you're actually reading this, then I guess that means that you like at least one of my stories.
 I hope you enjoy them!!!

 Upcoming Stories!!
 YAY!!!

 LucyxJuvia-- Juvia's latest failed attempt at obtaining Grey has left a dark hole in her.
 In order to help, Lucy shows Juvia a way to get men attracted to her.
-In the process, Lucy may have involuntarily made Natsu attracted to her.
+In the process, Lucy may have involuntarily made Natsu fall in love.
 Juvia uses what she learned, but when even that doesn't work, she doesn't know what to do anymore.
 Lucy is having the exact opposite experience, trying to get Natsu to leave her alone.
 In order to solve their problems, Lucy and Juvia leave Fairy Tail for a time.
 Will a connection be made between the two?
 What will happen to the two men they left behind? *Not Yuri*

 They Are Gone, I Am Not

 LucyxLaxus-- What would it be like if Lucy had never gone to Tenrou Jima Island for the S-Class Exam?
 Would the fate of the guild change, or is it's downward spiral a destiny that can't be changed?
 A whole new adventure has been ushered in for our blond heroine.
 As she becomes stronger, she must protect her constantly weakening guild while at the same time trying to find a way to bring back those that had mysteriously disappeared.